aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

  $$\begin{equation*} P(\text{repeated in 2 weeks}) \approx 0.135\end{equation*}$$

-Personally, I'd like it to be under 10% for a longer period of time (increases probability)

-Tweaking the numbers a bit
+Personally, I'd like it to be under 10% for a longer period of time (increases probability), so if I tweak the numbers a bit upping bank of tweets (N = 200 tweets) @ days = 21:
-N = 200
-days = 21

 $$\begin{equation*}P(\text{repeated in 3 weeks}) \approx  0.0980\end{equation*}$$